 Reduced Cancer Risk…Maybe

 There are claims that cleansing armpits of the parabens, phthalates and aluminum that come along with traditional deodorant, could reduce the risk of cancer.
-While this does make sense, as parabens have been found in cancerous breast tissue, Cancer.gov says there isn’t enough information on this yet.
+While this does make sense, as parabens have been found in cancerous breast tissue, there isn’t enough information on this yet, according to The National Cancer Institute.
 But when there are natural options (we’ll get to those later) that don’t have questionable chemicals, a switch might make sense.

 Less Bodily Chemicals